cecann10/covid-impact-car-accidents/README.md

 Using classification modeling techniques, identify what ‘evergreen’ external factors (geography, weather conditions, traffic signals in the area, etc.) have a relationship with the level of severity of an accident and also examine whether the ‘new’ external factor of the COVID-related lockdown rules slowed traffic in states has a relationship with the severity of an accident.

-Additional analysis will be then be done to determine if COVID-related lockdown rules reduced frequency of accidents in general, looking state by state as their rules varied across the nation.
+Conduct additonal analysis to determine if COVID-related lockdown rules reduced frequency of accidents in general, looking state by state since periods of stay-home varied across the nation.

 ### Approach
 To reach this project’s goals, traffic data on car accidents from February 2016 to June 2020 across the US (~3.5M accidents) was collected and combined data on when states (if ever) implemented ‘stay-at-home’ orders for citizens and then also when they (if yet) reopened the state.